madisonghiz/ciwc-clwc_ANT/README.md

 These parameters are the mass (g) of cloud liquid water droplets or cloud ice particles per kilogram of the total mass of moist air.

-End result are plots with daily and spatially averaged vertical profile over desired location (SDM), during specific melt events specified by user input.
+End result is plots with daily and spatially averaged vertical profile over desired location (SDM), during specific melt events specified by user input.

 ## Data